-While every aspect of the state's transportation system is important and increasingly stressed from chronic underfunding, this report focuses on specific system components to inform the Legislative and Administrative transportation funding discussions currently underway.
-These components - the state highway system, local streets and roads, the state's transit systems, bicycle and pedestrian facilities, and freight mobility and ports - were selected for inclusion because recent transportation proposals focus on addressing these needs in particular.
-Other system components, such as airports and freight rail, are also critical and will be addressed in a future comprehensive update to the 2011 Needs Assessment.
+Every aspect of the state's transportation system is important and has become increasingly stressed from chronic underfunding.
+These components - the state highway system, local streets and roads, the state's transit systems, bicycle and pedestrian facilities, and freight mobility and ports - were selected for inclusion in this report because SB 1 focuses on addressing these needs in particular.
+Other system components, such as airports, are also critical and may be addressed in a future comprehensive update to the 2011 Needs Assessment.